 Issue: I’ve had a couple of instances where ABRP has frozen on me, when giving final directions to the charger.
 This resulted in me overshooting the charger a couple of times.
 Both occasions were within s short time period, and may have been a short term mapping issue.

-Handy Tip: Once you notice the maps are frozen, a quick app restart on your phone will fix the issue and allow you to backtrack.
+Handy Tip: Upgrade ABRP to the latest version and make sure you are using a compatible OBD2 dongle.
+If you do notice the maps are frozen, often a quick app restart on your phone will fix the issue and allow you to backtrack, but upgrading is the better long term option.